torokernel/ToroOS/README.md

 ![shell](https://github.com/torokernel/ToroOS/wiki/images/toroosboot.gif)

+Note that this is only the latest release of Toro, we are currently porting to freepascal 3.2.0 and refactoring the code so a new release will be ready soon.
 ## Work in Progress
 ToroOS is in the process to be ported to latest FPC.
 The goal is to sucessfully compile the project to then add new features like:
 * Multicore